dhanalakshmikeerthi/Faculty---leave---management---system/README.md

 # Faculty Leave Management System

-This project is developed as part of AMSD.
-The repository contains the **complete frontend implementation** of the Faculty Leave Management System.
+This is the **frontend implementation** of the Faculty Leave Management System developed as part of the **AMSD (Application Modeling & Software Development)** course.

-Each module is implemented using **HTML, CSS, and JavaScript** and can be integrated with backend APIs.
+Each module is built using **HTML, CSS, and JavaScript**.

+---

 ##  Modules Implemented (Frontend)

-- User & Authentication Module
+1. User & Authentication Module
-- Faculty Profile Management Module
+2. Faculty Profile Management Module
+3. Leave Application Module
-- Leave Application & Approval Module
+4. Leave Approval Workflow Module
-- Leave Balance Management
+5. Leave Balance Management Module
-- Academic Calendar Module
+6. Department & Academic Calendar Module
-- Notifications Module
+7. Notification & Alert Module
-- Reports & History Module
+8. Reports & History Module
-- Admin Management Module
+9. Admin Management Module
-- Security & Audit Module
+10. Security & Audit Module

+---

 ##  Technologies Used
 - HTML
 - CSS
 - JavaScript

+---

+##  How to Use This Project

+1. Download or **clone** the repository to your computer.
+2. Open any `.html` file in a web browser (Chrome/Edge/Firefox).
+3. Each file represents a standalone frontend module.
+4. Backend API integration can be added later.

+---

-## Developer Role
+##  Project Status

-**Frontend Developer**
-Responsible for UI design, client-side validation, and defining API requirements for backend integration.
+- Frontend modules completed ✅
+- Backend development pending (to be integrated later) ⏳

+---

+##  Notes for Reviewers

+This repository contains UI for each module used in the Faculty Leave Management System.
+The structure is beginner-friendly and organized for clear understanding and integration with a backend system.